- The United Methodist Church

 - Ongoing evaluation of measurable outcomes.

-Our Council of Bishops has identified Seven Pathways that we will focus on as we center on making disciples of Jesus Christ for the transformation of the world:
+Bishop Hope Morgan Ward and the Cabinet (district superintendents) have identified five conference emphases that we will focus on as we center on making disciples of Jesus Christ for the transformation of the world: